 Wheelchair lifts are located in the conservatory to get to the cactus collection and at the entrance of the Library Building.

 For guests requiring a quiet space, inquire with Visitor Services.

 This cultural gem is located in the heart of the Bronx and is easily reachable by car, public bus and the Metro-North Railroad, which is directly across from the Garden’s Mosholu entrance.

-Take the Metro-North Harlem local line to Botanical Garden Station, located directly across the street from the Garden’s Mosholu Entrance.
+Take Metro-North to Botanical Garden station, located directly across the street from the Garden’s Mosholu Entrance